opensourcestories/opensourcestories.org/content/contribute/editorial-guide.md

 ### Fine-tune title

 The transcript will have a draft title, but please feel free to fine-tune it if you have a more appropriate one.
+Puns are greatly appreciated and highly encouraged.
+Embrace your creativity!

 ### Add logical headings